ScureX/Takyon.PlayerVote/README.md

 # PlayerVote
-Enables players to skip maps they don't like by typing !skip in the console.
-The map will be skipped if enough players have voted.
+Enables players to vote on different things like skipping a map or kicking a player, to add a true community feeling to your server!

 # Commands
 ## !help